Exchange is the moment where the property legally changes hands. Up until this point, both buyer or seller can back out of the sale.

 For this reason, simultaneous exchange and completion isn’t advised.

-Here are just some of the things you need to prepare:
+Here are just some of the things you need to prepare before exchange of contracts and completion:

 It’s important to note that you become legally responsible for the property the moment you exchange.
 So, if anything happens to the building and you’re not covered, you’ll be liable.